Traffic light: China

+Additionally, the standard recommended a few situations, such as intersections within a coordinated light control systems, where signals may be placed.

 In other contexts

 The symbolism of a traffic light (and the meanings of the three primary colours used in traffic lights) are frequently found in many other contexts.
 Since they are often used as single spots of colour without the context of vertical position, they are typically not comprehensible to up to one in ten males who are colour blind.

-Traffic lights have also been used in computer software, such as the macOS user interface, and in pieces of artwork, particularly the Traffic Light tree in London, UK.
+Traffic lights have also been used in computer software, such as the macOS user interface, and in pieces of artwork, particularly Traffic Light Tree in London, UK.